giuschio/giuschio/README.md

 ## Hi there 👋
-My name is Giulio and I am a student in the Robotics, Systems and Control Master of Science at ETH Zürich.
-My main interests are computer vision and Human Robot Interaction.
+My name is Giulio and I am a student at ETH Zürich, where I study Robotics, Systems and Control.
+My passion for robotics started with Wall-E with a sprinkling of Ironman.
+My main interest lies with robots in uncertain situation and their interaction with humans.
+#
-🔭 I’m currently working on integrating assessments of quality of movement into an exoscheleton used for post-stroke rehabilitation of the upper extremities (unfortunately the code in not public 🙃).
+🔭 I’m currently working on integrating assessments of quality of movement into an exoskeleton used for post-stroke rehabilitation of the upper extremities (unfortunately the code in not public 🙃).
 🔭 Last semester me and some friends worked on porting and improving a framework for camera localization to Python/Pytorch for our 3D Vision course.
 You can find that here: https://github.com/Lippolis96/dsac_plusplus.
+#
 💬 If you want to know more about me, my cv is at https://giuschio.github.io/online-cv/.
 <!--
 **giuschio/giuschio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.